amiefoster/go-links/README.md

 This project fetches data from the Github API and displays it to users
 - User can scroll through Netflix's repository information
 - User can click on each reposity to see the commit information
+- NOTE: I have included comments for each component and most functions to help explain my thought process and decisions

 ## Minimum Requirements
 - [x] Creates a list of scrollable cards from Netflix's repositories